The Housemaid (novel): Background

 McFadden wrote the novel in 2019 but abandoned it after sensing it was "a little too dark" and uncharacteristic of her earlier work.
-She was later approached by the British digital publishing company Bookouture, who offered to publish one of her books and promote it on their mailing list.
+She was later approached by the British digital publishing company Bookouture, which offered to publish one of her books and promote it on their mailing list.
 She decided to give them The Housemaid, which they published in April 2022.
 The immediate success of the novel inspired McFadden to sign with an agent in late 2022 and search for a publisher to distribute her books in print.
 Grand Central Publishing picked up the novel and published it in paperback on August 23, 2022.

 Reception

 The New York Times reported that, shortly after publication, the book became a "monster hit".
 In their June 2024 profile of McFadden, the newspaper reported that the book sold more than two million copies and had been on Amazon's best-seller list for 83 weeks, and had spent 60 weeks on The New York Times trade paperback best-seller list.
 The novel's success also caused a surge in popularity for McFadden's earlier novels.
+As of January 2026, it has spent 141 weeks on The New York Times trade paperback best-seller list, as well as 112 weeks on its Combined Print and E-Book Fiction list.

 In October 2024, The Washington Post reported that the book sold around 1.6 million print copies.

 The novel and The Housemaid series in general have amassed a large fanbase and readership partly due to attention from the BookTok community on TikTok, as well as discussion boards on Facebook and Goodreads.

 In France, The Housemaid sold more than 630,000 copies in 2024, according to GfK, and was the best-selling novel of the year.
 In L'Express, Marianne Payot wrote, "Despite some longueurs and repetitions, The Housekeeper holds up.
 Thanks, in particular, to the cheekiness of its heroine".
 In Libération, Thomas Stélandre wrote, "It has the fineness of a Stabilo, but it must be said that it is devoured like fast food, whether taken at face value or on a deeper level".
-The newspaper deemed the novel's main purpose to be entertainment and quoted an anonymous bookseller who offhandedly remarked that it was "a book for non-readers".
+The newspaper deemed the novel's primary purpose to be entertainment and quoted an anonymous bookseller who offhandedly remarked that it was "a book for non-readers".